 The Entity has also participated in two outstanding transactions.
 In the United Kingdom, it has financed the Dogger Bank project, which consists of two marine wind farms with a combined installed capacity of 2,400 MW, awarded as "Global Green Deal of the Year," and in France, Fecam Marine Wind Farm has been financed, with an installed capacity of 497 MW, which has been recognised as "EMEA Green Deal of the Year."

-€3,163m that become 5,730 MW of renewable energy capacity installed €2,453m / 8,322 MW in 2019
+39 projects financed 28 in 2019 €3,163m that become 5,730 MW of renewable energy capacity installed €2,453m / 8,322 MW represents 81% of the project finance energy project portfolio